allowedcloud/allowed.cloud.github.io/posts/2021/02-github-pages-custom-domain.md

 };
 ```

 You should be ready to rock!
-Now whenever you do a new push, and it triggers a build, the CNAME file won't get wiped every time you do a build.
+Now whenever you do a new push, and it triggers a build, the `CNAME` file won't get wiped every time.
+The key to all of this is to make sure the `CNAME` file ends up in the output directory that your website is being served from.
+By default in Eleventy, the file will not be carried over to the output directory unless you add in a `addPassthroughCopy`.
+Once we added that line to our Eleventy configuration file, it was now being carried over to our output directory.